Emmanuel-kwizera/fastify/readme.md

 # Fastify Crash Course API

-This is the item API from my YouTube crash course
+This is the item API from YouTube crash course

 ## Usage